kolan72/PoliNorError/README.md

 - `Func<CancellationToken, Task<T>>`

 Handling delegate is performed through the use of policy processors, which are classes that implement policy-specific interfaces inherited from the `IPolicyProcessor` interface.
+The real error handling is done by [error processors](#error-processors) in the policy processor's catch block.
+For example, one of such classes - `DelayErrorProcessor` specify amount of delay time before continuing with the handling process.
 A policy is a wrapper for the policy processor that adapts it to the `IPolicyBase` interface with `Handle` and `HandleAsync` methods for handling delegates.
 For retries using default retry policy processor:
 ```csharp